DjebaliSonia/Clustering-Method-for-Touristic-Photographic-Spots-Recommendation/README.md

 # Clustering Method for Touristic Photographic Spots Recommendation

-This paper has been submitted for publication in the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD).
+This paper has been submitted for publication in the International Conference on Advanced Data Mining and Applications ADMA2022

 ## Abstract